Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

 Using the SM helicity-amplitude expansion, we perform an unbinned maximum-likelihood fit to extract the hadronic transition FFs.
 To select high-purity samples, a strict requirement $|U_{\rm miss}|<0.02\,(0.05)$ GeV is used for the $\mu^+$ ($e^+$) channel.
 After selection, 4170 $\mu^+$ and 8929 $e^+$ candidate events survive with background fractions of $(13.3\pm 0.3)\%$ and $(9.1\pm 0.2)\%$, respectively.
-The $\bar{K}^{*0}$ is described with a relativistic Breit-Wigner function~\cite{BaBar2010,BESanfenfen}.
 The helicity FFs are expressed in terms of two axial-vector FFs, $A_1(q^2)$ and $A_2(q^2)$, and one vector FF, $V(q^2)$.
 The FFs are all described with a simple pole form $A_{1,2}(q^2)=A_{1,2}(0)/(1-q^2/M^2_A)$ and $V(q^2)=V(0)/(1-q^2/M^2_V)$, with pole masses $M_V=1.81$~GeV/$c^2$ and $M_A=2.61$~GeV/$c^2$ fixed according to Ref.~\cite{BESanfenfen}.
 The FF ratios, $r_V=V(0)/A_1(0)$ and $r_2=A_2(0)/A_1(0)$, are determined from the fit.
-The $S$-wave amplitude parameterization is taken from Refs.~\cite{BESanfenfen,BaBar2010}, in which the scattering length, $a^{1/2}_{\rm S,BG}$, and the relative intensity, $r_S$, are determined by the fit.
+The $S$-wave amplitude parametrization is taken from Refs.~\cite{BESanfenfen,BaBar2010}, in which the scattering length, $a^{1/2}_{\rm S,BG}$, and the relative intensity, $r_S$, are determined by the fit.
 The dimensionless coefficient, $r_S^{(1)}$, and the effective range, $b^{1/2}_{\rm S,BG}$, are fixed to $0.08$ and $-0.81$~(GeV/$c$)$^{-1}$~\cite{BESanfenfen}.
-The negative log-likelihood function for this unbinned maximum likelihood fit is constructed as

-where $f_b$ is the background fraction, $\xi_{i}$ and $\eta$ denote the five kinematic variables and the fit parameters, and $\omega(\xi_{i},\eta)$ is the decay intensity and ${B}_{\epsilon}$ is the background distribution corrected by an acceptance function $\epsilon(\xi_{i})$.
-The integration over four-body phase space $R_{4}$ is calculated numerically based on signal MC samples using event weights~\cite{pwa-MCintegration}.
 The background shape is modeled with the inclusive MC sample using the XGBoost algorithm~\cite{xgboost}.
 Simultaneous fits are performed to the $\mu^+$ and $e^+$ channels by minimizing the sum of their negative log-likelihood functions.
 Figure~\ref{fig:pwaresult} shows the projections of the nominal fit result.
 The fitted parameters and the fit fractions are summarized in Table~\ref{tab:ffparameters}.

 The systematic uncertainties are evaluated as the difference between the nominal fit results and those obtained after changing a variable or a condition by an amount corresponding to the estimated uncertainty of that quantity.
-The detailed fitting systematic studies are discussed in the Supplemental Material~\cite{supplemental}.
+The detailed fitting systematic studies are discussed in Supplemental Material~\cite{supplemental}.